aesadde/AccObsBenchmarks/README.md

 # AccObsBenchmarks
-Accelerate and Obsidian benchmarks for my undergrad project
+Accelerate and Obsidian benchmarks for my undergraduate project.

 # DISCLAIMER